-I mean, does this ever happen?
+I mean, does what I described ever actually happen?
 Only in movies and in the sweet dreams of mom- or teacher- sleep, I’d wager.

 And yet, the work must be done.
 Even when the kids don’t want to.
 Even when the teacher doesn’t really want to!

 So can we finish out the year when we’ve lost the desire to keep going and just want to quit?
 Isn’t it okay to start to gear down?
 We can make up for it in the fall, right?
 At times like this, what we really need is just a little help staying motivated!

 My advice: Commit.
 Or, rather, re-commit.
 Re-commit to seeing the year out strong.
 The last lessons of the year are just as important as the first ones.